litteratum/workon/README.md

 If the command ran without arguments, it will try to remove ALL projects from a working directory.

-See `workon done --help` for other available options on how to control the command.
+See `git_workon done --help` for other available options on how to control the command.

 ## Configuration

-The script commands can be fully controlled by CLI arguments, but it is much convenient to adjust the configuration file located under `~/.config/workon/config.json`:
+The script commands can be fully controlled by CLI arguments, but it is much convenient to adjust the configuration file located under `~/.config/git_workon/config.json`:

 * `source` - the array of sources from which projects will be cloned.
 Clone attempts will be done sequentially.
   Example:

   ```json
   "source": [
     "https://github.com/<my_username>",